Travelling with Richard Demarco, who has been a profound influence on my artistic identity, Contact Rushes is a homage to the artist as an explorer.

 We were travelling to celebrate Richard’s 40 year connection to the cultural life of these countries.
 This work celebrates this sense of encounter – an at times disorientating cacophony of images, people and ideas, giving rise to a profoundly creative sense of engagement between people as they meet.
 These images provide a snapshot of our encounters.
 In each city Richard Demarco gave a talk on his personal vision of the arts based on friendship and the cross-cultural exchange of ideas.

-The work comprises 70 indivdual silent video portraits.
+The work comprises 70 individual silent video portraits.
 The small unspeaking moments chosen are completely un-staged – they reflect a sense of connection or inward reflection, yet always within the creative, inspired conversation that Richard Demarco seems to give such power to.

-Contact Rushes was originally shown at The Scottish National Portrait Gallery, on portrait orientated screens placed upon wooden plinths.
+Contact Rushes was originally shown at The Scottish National Portrait Gallery, on four portrait orientated screens placed upon wooden plinths.
 It was later shown at Fabryka Sztuki in Lodz, Poland in a 57m single channel version, accompanied by a publication.

 Produced during a period of collaborative practice with the artist Alexander Hamilton.